FrenchTechLead/robusta/README.md

 javac -version
 javac 11.0.2
 ```
- :star: The version here is  `11.0.2`  :thumbsup:
+ :star: The version here is  `11.0.2` which is greater than v8 :thumbsup:

 ## 2 - Download robusta.jar :
 - Download the latest version of [robusta.jar](https://robusta.oss-us-east-1.aliyuncs.com/vs-tasks-swing-terminal/robusta.jar)